Klortho/DtdAnalyzer/README.md

 ##Public domain

-This work is in the public domain and may be used and reproduced without special permission.
+This work is in the public domain and may be reproduced, published or otherwise used without permission of the National Library of Medicine (NLM).

+Although all reasonable efforts have been taken to ensure the accuracy and reliability of the software and data, the NLM and the U.S.
+Government do not and cannot warrant the performance or results that may be obtained by using this software or data.
+The NLM and the U.S.
+Government disclaim all warranties, express or implied, including warranties of performance, merchantability or fitness for any particular purpose.